eunomia-bpf/bpf-developer-tutorial/src/15-javagc/README_en.md

-# eBPF Tutorial by Example 15: Capturing User-Space Java GC Event Duration Using USDT
+# eBPF Tutorial by Example 15: Capturing User-Space Java GC Duration Using USDT

 eBPF (Extended Berkeley Packet Filter) is a powerful network and performance analysis tool widely used in the Linux kernel. eBPF allows developers to dynamically load, update, and run user-defined code without the need to restart the kernel or modify the kernel source code.
 This feature provides eBPF with high flexibility and performance, making it widely applicable in network and system performance analysis.
 Furthermore, eBPF also supports capturing user-space application behavior using User-Level Statically Defined Tracing (USDT).